 Why did you choose to study Mining Engineering?

-With WA having a large recourse sector, combined with a family history of mining that’s taken us around the globe as a child, becoming a mining engineer was a no brainer for me.
+With WA having a large recourse sector, combined with a family history of mining that’s taken us around the globe as a child, becoming a mining engineer was a no-brainer for me.
 The mix of disciplines involved in mining engineering means you’ll never be stuck doing the same thing.
-With mining leading the charge in autonomy, renewable energies and electrification of heavy equipment, it’s an industry we all require on a daily basis, and I will help to do it in the best possible way.
+With mining leading the charge in autonomy, renewable energies and electrification of heavy equipment, it’s an industry we all require daily, and I will help to do it in the best possible way.

 What did you most enjoy about your course?